 Armed and Ready

-MFI is a collaborator on a project called the AI Data Foundry, along with Catalyst Connection, an economic development agency, and the Advanced Robotics for Manufacturing (ARM) Institute.
+MFI is a collaborator on a project called the AI Data Foundry, along with Catalyst Connection, an economic development agency.
+The project is led by the ARM (Advanced Robotics for Manufacturing) Institute.
 ARM is a Manufacturing USA manufacturing innovation institute, which are public-private partnerships that bring together government, industry and academia to collaborate and share resources to advance the manufacturing industry in America.
 ARM focuses specifically on strengthening U.S. manufacturing through robotics and artificial intelligence.
 ARM, Catalyst Connection and MFI are separate entities but share resources, including space at Mill 19, a redeveloped steel mill just outside downtown Pittsburgh.

-The AI Data Foundry was started in March 2024 and is intended to be “a national center that collects and aggregates data for robots working in manufacturing settings in order to accelerate and develop AI and machine- learning algorithms that are relevant to various manufacturing tasks,” Fedder explains.
-This data will come from robots at ARM’s facility, as well as ARM’s members, performing all sorts of tasks: machine tending, welding, grinding, polishing, painting and more.
+The concept of the AI Data Foundry started in early 2024 and is intended to be “a national center that collects and aggregates data for robots working in manufacturing settings in order to accelerate and develop AI and machine- learning algorithms that are relevant to various manufacturing tasks,” Fedder explains.
+This data will come from robots at ARM’s facility, as well as ARM’s consortium members, and other credible sources to make robots more effective at performing common manufacturing tasks such as machine tending, welding, grinding, polishing, painting and more.

 This data will provide the foundation for algorithms that will enable robots to work with challenging workpieces (such as flexible parts) or complete complex tasks (plugging cables into sockets or screwing nuts and bolts together).
 These tasks are more challenging to automate because they aren’t perfectly repetitive and therefore require so much data to program that gathering enough real-world data could be prohibitive.
 According to Fedder, synthetic, or computer-generated data could bridge this gap.
 Researchers can use synthetic data for tests and validate the results with real-world data.